 - 1.1 The aim of the Rural England Prosperity Fund (REPF) is to improve productivity and strengthen the rural economy and rural communities. - 1.2 The Rural Fund is integrated into the UKSPF which supports productivity and prosperity in places that need it most.
 For eligible local authorities, the Rural Fund is a rural top-up to UKSPF allocations.
 It supports activities that specifically address the particular challenges rural areas face.
-It is complementary to funding used to support rural areas under the UKSPF. - 1.3 This programme will be delivered across the rural parts of Colchester City Council through the funding of capital projects for small businesses and community infrastructure.
-Projects must meet the key investment priorities and the defined strategic objectives. - 1.4 Colchester City Council rural area has a rich mix of heritage and archaeology and open spaces including the Dedham Vale Area of Outstanding Natural Beauty with unique communities such as Mersea Island plus nationally recognised cultural offers.
+It is complementary to funding used to support rural areas under the UKSPF. - 1.3 The REPF will support the following missions: - Kickstart economic growth - Break down barriers to opportunity - Build an NHS fit for the future - 1.4 This programme will be delivered across the rural parts of Colchester City Council through the funding of capital projects for small businesses and community infrastructure.
+Projects must meet the key investment priorities and the defined strategic objectives. - 1.5 Colchester City Council rural area has a rich mix of heritage and archaeology and open spaces including the Dedham Vale Area of Outstanding Natural Beauty with unique communities such as Mersea Island plus nationally recognised cultural offers.
 Colchester City Council rural area is truly unique and offers a high quality of life.
-Colchester and the surrounding area are increasingly appreciated by visitors. - 1.5 There is no sector or employer that dominates the local economy.
+Colchester and the surrounding area are increasingly appreciated by visitors. - 1.6 There is no sector or employer that dominates the local economy.
 93% of Colchester's businesses are micro/small.
-The area is one of the fastest growing populations in the country; this growth presents economic opportunities to support and service the new inhabitants. - 1.6 Colchester is keen to realise its potential as a city to live, work, study, visit and do business.
-The delivery of this REPF Programme will support this ambition. - 1.7 The key investment priorities are: - Supporting Local Business - Community and Place - 1.8 The REPF sits alongside other programmes to tackle local inequalities work including the successful £19.2m Towns' Fund bid.
+The area is one of the fastest growing populations in the country; this growth presents economic opportunities to support and service the new inhabitants. - 1.7 Colchester is keen to realise its potential as a city to live, work, study, visit and do business.
+The delivery of this REPF Programme will support this ambition. - 1.8 The key investment priorities are: - Supporting Local Business - Community and Place - 1.9 The REPF sits alongside other programmes to tackle local inequalities work including the successful £19.2m Towns' Fund bid.
 The Health Alliance has invested large sums in work to tackle health inequalities such as with our housing partners to improve the standards in private rented accommodation.
 Essex also has a Local Delivery Pilot led by Active Essex, to build healthier, more active communities.
-In addition, the UK Shared Prosperity Fund bid and Levelling Up Fund bid both contribute significantly to addressing need and market failure.
+In addition, the UK Shared Prosperity Fund bid, and Levelling Up Fund bid both contribute significantly to addressing need and market failure.